Newline: History

 In the mid-1800s, long before the advent of teleprinters and teletype machines, Morse code operators or telegraphists invented and used Morse code prosigns to encode white space text formatting in formal written text messages.
-In particular the Morse prosign B̅T̅ (mnemonic reak ext) represented by the concatenation of literal textual Morse codes "B" and "T" characters sent without the normal inter-character spacing is used in Morse code to encode and indicate a new line or new section in a formal text message.
+In particular, the Morse prosign B̅T̅ (mnemonic break text), represented by the concatenation of literal textual Morse codes "B" and "T" characters, sent without the normal inter-character spacing, is used in Morse code to encode and indicate a new line or new section in a formal text message.

 Later, in the age of modern teleprinters, standardized character set control codes were developed to aid in white space text formatting.
 ASCII was developed simultaneously by the International Organization for Standardization (ISO) and the American Standards Association (ASA), the latter being the predecessor organization to American National Standards Institute (ANSI).
 During the period of 1963 to 1968, the ISO draft standards supported the use of either CR+LF or LF alone as a newline, while the ASA drafts supported only CR+LF.

 The sequence CR+LF was commonly used on many early computer systems that had adopted Teletype machines—typically a Teletype Model 33 ASR—as a console device, because this sequence was required to position those printers at the start of a new line.
 The separation of newline into two functions concealed the fact that the print head could not return from the far right to the beginning of the next line in time to print the next character.
 Any character printed after a CR would often print as a smudge in the middle of the page while the print head was still moving the carriage back to the first position.
 "The solution was to make the newline two characters: CR to move the carriage to column one, and LF to move the paper up."
-In fact, it was often necessary to send extra characters—extraneous CRs or NULs—which are ignored but give the print head time to move to the left margin.
+In fact, it was often necessary to send extra padding characters—extraneous CRs or NULs—which are ignored but give the print head time to move to the left margin.
 Many early video displays also required multiple character times to scroll the display.

 On such systems, applications had to talk directly to the Teletype machine and follow its conventions since the concept of device drivers hiding such hardware details from the application was not yet well developed.
 Therefore, text was routinely composed to satisfy the needs of Teletype machines.
 Most minicomputer systems from DEC used this convention.
 CP/M also used it in order to print on the same terminals that minicomputers used.
 From there MS-DOS (1981) adopted CP/M's CR+LF in order to be compatible, and this convention was inherited by Microsoft's later Windows operating system.